lfoppiano/grobid-quantities/doc/guidelines.md

 #### Numbers which seems to be only tags but are in fact quantifying

-For example expressions like [at day 21]{.title-ref} or [between day 56 and day 91]{.title-ref}, which are really quantifying and for which range queries can be expressed.
+For example expressions like `at day 21` or `between day 56 and day 91`, which are really quantifying and for which range queries can be expressed.

 #### OCR errors